 Late Data Forwarding: data forwarding that is initiated after the source NG-RAN node knows that the UE has successfully accessed a target NG-RAN node.

+L1/L2-Triggered Mobility: a PCell (or PSCell) cell switch procedure that the network triggers via MAC CE based on L1 measurements.

 Mapped Cell ID: in NTN, it corresponds to a fixed geographical area.

 MBS Radio Bearer: A radio bearer configured for MBS delivery.